Hidden matching problem: History

 With a classical message, Alice has to send on order of $\mathcal{O}\left({\sqrt n}\right)$ bits of information specifying the value of x for that many nodes.
 By the birthday problem, the probability is close to 1 that at least two nodes in that subset are connected by an edge.

-In the same paper, the authors proposed a Boolean version of the problem, the Boolean Hidden Matching problem, and conjectured that the same quantum-classical gap holds for it as well.
-This was later proven to be true by Gavinsky et al.
+In the same paper, the authors proposed a boolean version of the problem, the boolean hidden matching problem, and conjectured that the same quantum-classical gap holds for it as well.
+This was later proven to be true by Dmitry Gavinsky et al in 2007.

 In 2008, Gavinsky further improved on Bar-Yossef et al.’s result by showing an exponential separation between one-way quantum communication and two-way classical communication.

 Applications

-The Hidden Matching Problem was used as the basis of Gavinsky's 2012 Quantum Coin Scheme.
+The hidden matching problem was used as the basis of Gavinsky's 2012 quantum coin scheme.
 Bob has been given a coin as payment for some goods or services.
 This coin consists of a quantum register containing multiple qubits.
 Bob wishes to verify that the coin is legitimate.

 In a classical scenario, a digital coin is made up of a unique string of classical bits, a coin holder sends this string to the bank and the bank compares it to a static database of valid strings.
 If the string exists in the database then the bank confirms that the coin is valid.
 However, this leaves the potential for an adversary to masquerade as the bank and steal a coin holder's coin under the pretence of verifying it.

-Using the Hidden matching problem, the coin holder can send the relevant information to the bank and the bank can verify that the coin is legitimate but an adversary masquerading as a bank will not learn enough to be able to reproduce the coin.
+Using the hidden matching problem, the coin holder can send the relevant information to the bank and the bank can verify that the coin is legitimate but an adversary masquerading as a bank will not learn enough to be able to reproduce the coin.

 In the protocol Bob will provide values $(a_i,b_i)$ to the bank.
 These values $(a_i,b_i)$ are attained by Bob measuring certain quantum registers in his coin.
 The bank holds the values $x_i$ (the classical bit strings) and $m_i$.
 If $\forall i \; (x_i,m_i,a_i,b_i)\in \textit{HMP}_4$, then the bank can verify that Bob does in fact hold a valid coin corresponding to the classical values $x_i$.